SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    .. testcode:: sleep-in-toy-code

-       >> struct Data {}  // Instead of actually importing Foundation
+       >> struct Data {}  // Instead of actually importing Foundation -> func listPhotos(inGallery name: String) async -> [String] {
-       >> @available(macOS 9999, *)  // XXX stdlib has placeholder availability
-       -> func listPhotos(inGallery name: String) async -> [String] {
               await Task.sleep(2)
               return ["IMG001", "IMG99", "IMG0404"]
        }

-.. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

 ..
 XXX either add an example or maybe a short section about throwing and async together